skip to main content

 2.2

-An employee who has directly or through family or business connections, a material interest in suppliers of goods or services, or an interest in entities doing business or seeking to do business with Caltech, should not act on behalf of Caltech in any transaction involving that interest.
+An employee who has, either directly or through Family Member or business connection, a Material Financial Interest3 in suppliers of goods or services, or in entities doing business or seeking to do business with Caltech, should not act on behalf of Caltech in any transaction involving that interest.
 No employee should participate in the evaluation, selection, award, or administration of a contract or other agreement with any entity with whom employment or potential employment or other business arrangement is occurring or being considered.

 2.3